telekom/canary-bot/README.md

 Listen server address & port - the listening settings for the grpc server:
 `listen-address` (optional; eg. 10.34.0.10, localhost) > external IP (form network interface)

-### 1. Szenario: Kubernetes cluster
+### 1. Scenario: Kubernetes cluster

-[eade-terminating TLS - 2 targets - different join & listen address for Kubernetes szenario]
+[edge-terminating TLS - 2 targets - different join & listen address for Kubernetes scenario]

 The kubernetes ingress controller will listen on bird-owl.com on port 443 (https).
-It redirects incomming http request via a service to the running pod listening to localhost on port 8080.
+It redirects incoming http request via a service to the running pod listening to localhost on port 8080.

 ```
 cbot --name owl --join-address bird-owl.com:443 --listen-adress localhost --listen-port 8080 --api-port 8081 -t bird-goose.com:443 -t bird-eagle.net:8080 --ca-cert-path path/to/cert.cer
 ```

-### 2. Szenario: Dedicated host
+### 2. Scenario: Dedicated host

-[mutal TLS - 2 targets - join & listen-address is external IP from network interface]
+[mutual TLS - 2 targets - join & listen-address is external IP from network interface]

 The bot is running on a public ip (x.x.x.x) and listens on port 8081 for mesh requests.